-For the past six years Root & Rebound has reimagined how lawyers can support low-income communities and communities of color harmed by mass incarceration.
+For the past seven years Root & Rebound has reimagined how lawyers can support low-income communities and communities of color harmed by mass incarceration.
 In doing so, we’ve reached tens of thousands of clients through an innovative model that combines cutting edge community lawyering, education, and policy reform.

 Direct Legal Serices